costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 For further exploration, Pesaran and Timmermann propose a calculation for the ideal estimation windows which I skip as it does not seem so critical for the purpose of this analysis.
 Another possibility would be to consider outlier events, like level shifts, but there is no need for extensive intervention analysis throughout the series for this analysis.

-To find out the breaks we work with the `tsoutliers` package in R.
+For this simple tutorial analysis, to locate the breaks we work with the `tsoutliers` package in R.
 ```r
 my.ts.DT <- DT[, .(date, sales, webvisits)]
 day.of.year <- as.numeric(format(my.ts.DT[, date][1], '%j'))